semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 monorepo-users-prod
 ```

-## 3.7 Continuous Deployment
+## 3.4 Continuous Deployment

 With the services online, the plan now is to automate things, so we don't need to worry about deploying new versions by hand on each update.

-In this section, we'll use *parametrized promotions*.
-These let us reuse pipeline code for several purposes.
-We're going to create two new pipelines:

-- Staging
-- Production
+In order to reduce code duplication and standardize the deployment, we'll use *parametrized promotions*.
+These work like the promotions we've seen in the previous chapter, with the added benefit that we can set pipeline-wide environment variables based on different conditions.

+We will need two new pipelines:

+- **Staging**: runs the application in a production-like environment and run online tests.
+- **Production**: if tests succeed, deploys into the production URL.

-### 3.7.1 Staging environment
+### 3.4.1 Staging application names and URLs

 We want a sturdy CI/CD process.
 Testing the services in CI is no guarantee of zero errors in production, though.
-We gain an extra degree of confidence by using a staging environment.
+An extra degree on confidence is gained by using a staging environment.

-Since creating an app is so cheap, each service will have a separate staging on Heroku:
+Since creating an app doesn't cost anything, let's create three new staging apps:

 | Service | Staging App Name         |
 | ------- | ------------------------ |